ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

    * Set to `$EMEWS_PROJECT_ROOT\swift\workflow3.swift` to run the benchmarks via swift's integrated python.
    * Set to `$EMEWS_PROJECT_ROOT\swift\ai_workflow3.swift` to run the benchmarks via a swift app function.

+ If you need to run the _ai_-version of the workflow, there is an addtional shell variable to set:

-* `SCRIPT_FILE` - the bash script used to run benchmark when the benchmark is run via a swift app function.
+* `SCRIPT_FILE` - the path to the bash script that is used to launch the python benchmark runner code (e.g. `scripts/run_model.sh`).

 If running on an HPC machine, set `PROCS`, `PPN`, `QUEUE`, `WALLTIME` and `MACHINE` as appropriate.